 In Vino Felicitas Wines, meaning, in wine there is happiness, was founded by the husband wife wine making team of Anna and Mario Monticelli.
 Like other winemakers these days, both have international harvest experience.
 They met during their last quarter of school as undergrads at UC Davis while earning their enology and viticulture degrees.
 Mario is a fourth generation winemaker with extended wine making roots in California (his father was winemaker and an executive for Gallo Winery and his brother Massimo is also an accomplished winemaker in Napa).
 As a result of his family background Mario’s immersion into the wine industry started as a child helping to make wine at his grandparent’s winery.
-Mario worked as assistant to the well known winemaker Philippe Melka, at Quixote and currently is the winemaker for Trinchero Napa Valley (until 2020).
+Mario worked as assistant to the well known winemaker Philippe Melka, at Quixote and currently more recently was the winemaker for Trinchero Napa Valley (until 2020).
 Now he is a consulting winemaker for several projects both in and outside of Napa Valley.

 The 2005 Esca Syrah is very dark with a consistent nose over time full of candied fruit and notes of cassis.
 It is full-bodied and soft all across the palate with structured but fairly smooth tannins.
 Good fruit shows from the entry to the finish.